Running the Game

 For longer campaigns or campaigns with shorter scenes, change breakthroughs to once per act instead of once per scene.
 An act is a narrative arc spanning multiple scenes, typically 3-5.

-Obstacle Ability Scaling
+Obstacle Move Scaling

 General rules at every tier: